 During the season of Lent, we focus on our mortal existence and ways we can reconnect with God, and we also remember the sacrifice God made for us in Jesus Christ.

 The Epiphany season begins on the last day of the Christmas celebration, remembering the visit of the wise persons to the baby Jesus.
 Throughout this time, we recognize and celebrate the Light of Christ in our lives and in the world.

 During the 12 Days of Christmas, we celebrate the coming of Jesus: the Word of God made flesh.
 The celebration begins at the Nativity (Dec.
 24) and ends with the visit of the wise persons who brought gifts for the newborn king (Jan.
 6).

 The season of Advent begins the Christian year, and is a season of longing and waiting for God's promised Messiah.

 The season begins with the birthday of the Christian church on the festival day of Pentecost, and lasts well into the fall.
 During this time, we celebrate the work of the Holy Spirit as well as the apostles, the saints and other ancestors in the faith whose lives are an example for us to see how the Spirit is at work in the world and how we, too, are called by that same Spirit to serve God and neighbor.

-The season of Epiphany (beginning January 6) celebrates the revelation of Christ to all nations, Jesus' baptism in the River Jordan, and Christ as the light of the world.
-The season ends the Tuesday before Ash Wednesday.
+Epiphany is a celebration of the ministry of Jesus Christ.
+Worship themes center around the revelation of Christ to all nations, Jesus' baptism in the River Jordan, and Christ as the light of the world.
+The season bridges the gap between Christmastide and Ash Wednesday.